-The Aquila Three Peaks Opportunity Growth Fund strategy celebrated its 10-year anniversary in the fourth quarter of 2020.
+The Aquila Three Peaks Opportunity Growth Fund strategy celebrated its 10th anniversary in the fourth quarter of 2020.
 In October 2010, the management team at Three Peaks Capital Management brought a new approach to Aquila’s equity fund, which was launched as a rocky mountain regional investment strategy in 1994.
 Through detailed research of the corporate debt market for the management of Aquila Three Peaks High Income Fund, industry veteran, Sandy Rufenacht, and his team noticed that prudent corporate actions taken to improve balance sheets, reduce debt and create free cash flow often laid the groundwork for potentially strong equity returns.

 A conservative approach